sockeqwe/AdapterDelegates/README.md

     Favor composition over inheritance

 The idea is that you define an AdapterDelegate for each view type.
 This delegate is responsible for creating ViewHolder and binding ViewHolder for a certain viewtype.
+Then you can compose your RecyclerView Adapter by registering the AdapterDelegates that you really need.

 ### Changelog
 See [releases section](https://github.com/sockeqwe/AdapterDelegates/releases)